microsoft/poultry-cafos/README.md

 - `area` - The area of just the positively predicted pixels under the polygon in square meters.
 - `rectangle_aspect_ratio` - The ratio of the polgon's long side to its short side.
 - `distance_to_nearest_road` - The distance from the polygon to the approximate nearest road from OpenStreetMap.
+- `year` - The year that the source NAIP imagery was captured.
+- `date` - The date that the source NAIP imagery was captured.
+- `image_url` - The URL to the source imagery that was used to create the prediction.

 The "filtered predictions" are created following the method described in [Dataset creation and filtering](#dataset-creation-and-filtering).